sebv/node-wd-sync/README.markdown

 ## WdWrap

 WdWrap is a wrapper around Wd.
-It returns a function with an optional 'done' callback, called as the last command just before the fiber is closed.
+It returns a function with a callback arguments, called last, after other commands have been executed.

 The example below is using the mocha test framework.
-Notice that the usual 'done' callback is already managed by WdWrap, so can be omited.
+The usual 'done' callback is managed within WdWrap.

-Also note that the browser parameter is a function returning the browser so that the browser object initialization can be delayed.
+The 'use' parameter is a function returning the browser evaluated each time the block is opened.

 A 'pre' method may also be specified.
-It is called before the Wd block starts, in the original context (In Mocha for example, it can be used to configure timeouts).
+It is called before the Wd block starts, in the original context (In Mocha, it can be used to configure timeouts).

 ```coffeescript
 # Assumes that the selenium server is running